SandroHc/reactive-jikan/README.md

 </dependency>
 ```

+If you want to use the development version, place `master-SNAPSHOT` in the version.

 For other building tools, see: https://jitpack.io/#net.sandrohc/reactive-jikan

 ## Usage

 The way you fetch data is through the `Query` classes.
 Once you create your desired query (you can use the `QueryFactory` to help you navigating the list of queries), you can pass it to your `Jikan` instance.
 While building the query, you may specify optional parameters.

 With the query setup with your desired paramers, you may now execute it by calling `query.execute()` (or use `jikan.query()`).
 The method returned is a reactive stream of type `Mono<T>`.
 To convert it into your desired result, you must call `subscribe()` or `block()`.